-- a flexible form to capture as much nuanced detail as possible from an agent's request; - the ability to process a subject's information into specially designed SQL queries across all PPP and EIDL data; and - pre-formatted output-that is, an easy-toread Excel document delivered straight to the requesting agent.
-Helping to identify federal employees' misuse of PPP and EIDL funds.
-The PACE is engaging in a series of joint projects with federal OIGs and law enforcement agencies to identify active employees that applied for PPP or EIDL, which they are ineligible to receive.
-Here are the steps involved: - 1.
-Determine which employees applied for pandemic related loans and grants. - 2.
-Compare and connect pandemic-related loan recipients against federal employee information to identify matches that require further review. - Prioritize the quality of the data matches for investigative review on the likelihood of matches between PPP and EIDL applicants and federal employees. - So far, this analysis has helped six agency OIGs match tens of thousands of employees with SBA loans for which they were not eligible.
+- a flexible form to capture as much nuanced detail as possible from an agent's request; - the ability to process a subject's information into specially designed SQL queries across all PPP and EIDL data: and - pre-formatted output-that is, an easy-toread Excel document delivered straight to the requesting agent.
 What is Structured Query Language (SQL) analysis?

-SQL is a programming language that helps data analysts read, manipulate, and interact with data Highlights Background Accomplishments
+SQL is a programming language that helps data analysts read, manipulate, and interact with data Helping to identify federal employees' misuse of PPP and EIDL funds.

+The PACE is engaging in a series of joint projects with federal OIGs and law enforcement agencies to identify active employees that applied for PPP or EIDL, which they are potentially ineligible to receive.
+Here are the steps involved: - Determine which employees applied for pandemic related loans and grants. - 2.
+Compare and connect pandemic-related loan recipients against federal employee information to identify matches that require further review. - 3.
+Prioritize the quality of the data matches for investigative review on the likelihood of matches between PPP and EIDL applicants and federal employees. - 4.
+So far, this analysis has helped six agency OIGs match tens of thousands of employees with SBA loans for which they were potentially not eligible to receive.\ \This content was edited in March 2023 to clarify the project and that some federal employees may be eligible to receive a PPP and/or EIDL loan.
 Goal Three-Prevent and Detect Fraud, Waste, Abuse, and Mismanagement Hold Wrongdoers Accountable The PRAC's Fraud Task Force serves as a resource for the IG community by surging investigative resources into areas with the greatest need.
 We have 50 agents across 15 OIGs detailed to work on Task Force cases.
 These agents are located around the country and are working cases that would otherwise go unaddressed due to the scale of pandemic fraud.
 The idea behind our Task Force is to harness the expertise of the oversight community and attack this problem with every tool we have-criminal, civil, forfeitures of money and property, and suspensions and debarments.
 Our PRAC Fraud Task Force works closely with other entities to combat pandemic fraud such as DOJ's COVID-19 Fraud Enforcement Task Force.
 The PACE provides investigative support to the Task Force, flagging anomalies or potential leads in pandemic relief data.

 Working collaboratively with DOJ, the National Credit Union Administration, and our law enforcement partners, the PRAC collected information about pandemic funds being held by credit unions due to suspected fraud.
 This data collection effort identified nearly \$8.75 million that may be subject to recovery.
 The money comes from a variety of sources, including the Paycheck Protection Program, Economic Injury Disaster Loan program, and Pandemic Unemployment Assistance.